Towards True Board Diversity

 In my “sophisticated” straw poll of my fellow board directors, the majority agreed that the board should represent and reflect the stakeholders and/or customers that the organisation currently services, or wishes to serve in the future.
 Often this is not just a ‘men’ or ‘women’ demographic.

-For example, if your business has a strategic goal of expanding into China, you should strongly consider having someone from China, or who has a deep and rich understanding of or experience in Chinese culture, on your board.
+For example, if your business has a strategic goal of expanding into China, you may want to consider having someone from China, or someone who has a deep and rich understanding of or experience in Chinese culture, on your board.
+Or, more simply and closer to home, how can you better serve your existing, diverse customer base?

-Having proactive recruitment policies, utilising creative recruiting strategies, and being open to having staff work in different ways (e.g. remote workers) opens the organisation up to accessing a diverse workforce.
+Having proactive recruitment policies, utilising creative recruiting strategies, and being open to working and having staff work in different ways (e.g. remote workers) opens up the organisation to a deeper talent pool (also known as, a diverse workforce).

-What this means for future leader development (a cause close to our hearts)
+What this means for future leadership development (a cause close to our hearts)

-Programs with the objective of developing our future leaders should involve a diverse range of individuals.
-This diverse learning environment provides a realistic context for participants to grow, develop, and understand how to work with people from different cultures, genders, age, life situations, and backgrounds.
+Programs with the objective of developing our future leaders would benefit from involving a diverse range of individuals.
+This diverse learning environment provides a realistic context for participants to grow, develop, and understand how to work with people from different cultures, genders, ages, life situations, and backgrounds.

-Organisations have the opportunity to take advantage of the benefits that a diverse leadership team delivers.
-The higher returns that diversity is expected to bring – as demonstrated in the McKinsey study – shows that businesses are better off to invest and facilitate true diversity in their organisations sooner rather than later.
+Organisations have the opportunity to take advantage of the benefits that a diverse board and leadership team delivers.
+The higher returns that diversity is expected to bring – as demonstrated in the McKinsey study – show that businesses are better off to invest and facilitate true diversity in their organisations sooner rather than later.

-Diversity in the boardroom and organisation is a cause we should all be championing.
-It can produce tangible benefits to the board team and staff.
-I encourage your board to introduce methods to increase its diversity across the organisation.
+True diversity in the boardroom and organisation is a cause we should all be championing.
+It can produce tangible benefits to the board, staff, and organisation.
+I encourage your board to introduce methods to increase its diversity and across the organisation.